ROOBEE One Day Volume Reaches $1.07 Million (ROOBEE)

 According to CryptoCompare, “Roobee describes itself as a blockchain-based investment platform that allows people to make investments starting from $10.
 Roobee uses AI and blockchain to provide its users with transparent records and personalized investment product choices.
 Roobee blockchain infrastructure is powered by Ethereum blockchain and Roobeechain – a permissioned blockchain based on HyperLedger, with the goal of providing users with data privacy without compromising transparency and security.
 More information can be found at (https://roobee.io) “

 It is usually not currently possible to purchase alternative cryptocurrencies such as ROOBEE directly using U.S. dollars.
-Investors seeking to trade ROOBEE should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase ROOBEE using one of the exchanges listed above.
+Investors seeking to trade ROOBEE should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ROOBEE using one of the aforementioned exchanges.

 Want More Great Investing Ideas?